Selling Your Structured Settlement Loans Pros and Cons

 7) A structured settlement is a great tool that can help the settlement negotiations if they currently aren’t going too well, or if the sides are far apart in their offerings.
 This can allow both parties to reach an agreement which is acceptable to both the plaintiff and the defendant.

 1) Certain parts of a settlement, whether a lump sum payment or a structured settlement annuity, can be taxed, including punitive damages, some attorney’s fees, purely emotional damages not stemming from physical injury, and more.

 2) A plaintiff fears that, no matter how robust the settlement protects against possible adverse economic conditions such as inflation or recession, there can be unknown changes in the economy which could make the annuity payments too small to cover the expenses they were intended to cover.

 3) For obvious reasons, in years past, there were insurance companies which were reluctant to disclose how much they would agree to pay to buy an annuity.
 They saw this as taking away their competitive advantage with other companies and also setting a precedent on future cases which put them between a rock and a hard place often.
 One of the significant benefits of a structured settlement for the defendant is that it is a lesser cost than making a lump-sum settlement offer.
 Without this information, the plaintiff’s attorney was not able to make a complete assessment of the benefits and drawbacks of a settlement offer.
 Today, however, most states, such as New York and Florida, have some form of a disclosure law known as a “Structured Settlement Protection Act” (SSPA) and the Periodic Payment Settlement Act.
 These laws require insurers to be upfront about their costs.

-Your Next Step: Get a Free Case Review by a Qualified Agent
+Your Next Step: Get a Free Quote and Case Review by a Qualified Agent